adlnet/xAPI-Spec/xAPI.md

 * The Client MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.

+###### File URL
+The File URL is intended to provide a location from which the LRS or another system can retrieve the attachment.
+There are, however, no requirements for the owner of the attachment to make the attachment data available at the location indefinately or to make the attachment publically available without security restrictions.
+When determining attachment hosting arrangements, designers of systems that will send Statements using the "fileUrl" property are encouraged to consider the needs of end recipient(s) of the Statement especially if the attachment content is not included with the Statement.

+* The attachment data SHOULD be retirevable at the IRL indicated by the fileUrl.
+* The file host MAY stop providing the attachment data at this IRL at any time.
+* Security restrictions MAY be applied to clients attempting to access the attachment data at this IRL.

+The duration an attachment is made available for, and the security restrictions applied to hosted attachments, are out of scope of this specification.

 ###### Example